 But when you find the thing that works, it can dramatically change the direction of a business.

 These are some mistakes we made when we were getting started.
 Avoid these and save yourself a few headaches.

 This is, by far, the most common mistake.

-Be aware of where your efforts will have the biggest impact for the business.
+Be aware of where your efforts will have the biggest impact on the business.

 If the business doesn’t have any traffic or leads, it’s a waste of time to try and make the checkout process easier.

 If the business is already converting 15% of its leads into customers, it’s better to work on doubling the number of leads than trying to increase the conversion rate to customers by one percentage point.

 Figure out where the holes are in the funnel and work on that.

 “How we increased conversion rate by 47% with this simple tactic.”